 3. Inspire employees with great company mission and purpose

 More and more, employees want to work for organizations that have integrity and purpose.
 At the same time, they crave growth and development opportunities that fulfill, challenge, and motivate them to be part of something bigger than just a paycheck at the end of the month.

 Solution: Focus on your company’s mission and values, and assess how your processes

 currently align with them.
 Build and cultivate a supportive work environment

 with equal opportunities and the promotion of minorities into the leadership ladder to swell diversity.
 Promote people based on performance rather than tenure.

 The physical and mental health of your employees is paramount.
 And after years of operating at surge levels, employees are pushing back and reclaiming boundaries – often through quiet quitting.
 Going above and beyond one’s remit at work had become the expectation rather than the exception for many employees – who now want to reshape the relationship they have with work to set healthy boundaries, and thrive.

 Solution: Check in on your employees’ mental and physical wellbeing and make sure they’re not overwhelmed; and it goes without saying that employees must be treated with respect at all times.
 Encourage employees to set flexible work schedules, and give them the option to choose their working hours to not only get the job done, but balance work and life and put less stress on families.

-We found that when employees are empowered to achieve work life balance, they are more likely to contribute more to the organisation.
-Of those who feel that they have a good work-life balance, almost two-thirds (63%) are willing to go above and beyond for their organisation:
+We found that when employees are empowered to achieve work life balance, they are more likely to contribute more to the organization.
+Of those who feel that they have a good work-life balance, almost two-thirds (63%) are willing to go above and beyond for their organization:

 5. Inspire financial confidence in your workforce